Getting Started

 Add profiles to your dotfiles

-Profiles are plain JSON files stored in ~/.config/hyprmoncfg/profiles/.
+Profiles are stored in ~/.config/hyprmoncfg/profiles/.
+Each profile has a canonical JSON file plus generated .conf and .lua sidecars, so you can keep the layouts as plain Hyprland snippets even if you stop using hyprmoncfg.
 Add the whole config directory to your dotfile manager and your layouts roam across every machine.

 With chezmoi: